zihaoxu/cnn-eye-tracker/README.md

 # Appearanced-based Eye-tracking using Convolutional Neural Networks

 ## Description
 This repository hosts my Math senior thesis on the topic of Appearanced-based Eye-tracking using Convolutional Neural Networks.
 For all technical details and implementation, please refer to my thesis linked below.
+To see the eye-tracker in practice: https://www.youtube.com/watch?v=hi36JKSD9-8
 To see the full thesis:
-To see the thesis presentation:
+To see the thesis presentation: https://www.youtube.com/watch?v=g_ISUAHx2YA

 ## Dependencies
 All the required Python packages are listed in the top portion of the `utils.py` file.
 The image pre-precessing code also depends on an open-source software called OpenFace, which is available here: https://cmusatyalab.github.io/openface/